VA FileMan V. 22.0 Getting Started HTML Manual Banner

 Setting Up a Data Dictionary Audit

-When you start an audit, VA FileMan begins an audit trail of changes made to the data dictionary.
+22.2There is no longer an Option to set up a Data Dictionary audit.
+VA FileMan makes an audit trail of all changes made to all data dictionaries.
 Changes to the definitions of fields in the file are audited.
 Fields in Subfiles are audited, too.
 Changes made to the definition of the file, using the Edit File option, are not audited.
 The changes are recorded in the DD AUDIT file (#.6).

 Reviewing the Data Dictionary Audit Trail